jundalisay/spblist/content/en/research/paracelsus/dictionary/g.md

 Gamahei are images impressed by a supercelestiall influence.

-Gamathei are stones in which celestiall vertues, and supernaturall constellations are impressed, being marked with wonderfull characters, and images.
+Gamathei are stones in which celestiall virtues, and supernaturall constellations are impressed, being marked with wonderfull characters, and images.

 Gamonynum is that one only Anatomie of all things.